 - 4 leaves large basil

-- Heat the 3 cups of chicken stock in a stock pot.
+Heat 3 cups of chicken stock in a stock pot over medium heat.

-- With the side of your knife smash the bulb ends of the lemon grass.
+With the side of your knife smash the bulb ends of the lemon grass.
 Trim the top ends off and chop each stalk in half.
+(See Note 1).
 Trim the stem off the jalapeño and slice lengthwise down the middle.
 Add to the simmering stock for 15 minutes.
+Remove and discard.

-- Next add the coconut milk, chunky peanut butter, Sambal Oelek Chili Paste and fish sauce.
-Stir to incorporate with a whisk.
+Next add the coconut milk, chunky peanut butter, Sambal Oelek Chili Paste and fish sauce.
+Stir to incorporate.

 - Crack the crab legs open and remove the crab meat.
 Do a quick chop for bite size pieces and set aside.